 Fat Tuesday offers celebrations all over Central Florida and can be a fun time to get out with friends on a week night.
-Many vacationers and locals will flock to the normal venues of Universal, SeaWorld, Downtown Orlando and Disney, but this Tuesday, I’ll be in the quaint town of New Smyrna Beach (NSB) for their Mardi Gras parade and street celebration.
+Many vacationers and locals will flock to the normal venues of Universal, SeaWorld, Downtown Orlando and Disney, but this Tuesday, you may want to consider visiting the quaint town of New Smyrna Beach (NSB) for their Mardi Gras parade and street celebration.

 The fact that many don’t think of New Smyrna Beach to celebrate Mardi Gras is exactly why you’ll be glad you did.
 It’s not overly crowded, it’s fun, it’s real, it’s inexpensive, small-town America.
 People are friendly and downright neighborly.
 There many wonderful restaurants to dine at before the parade, plenty of bars to party at after the parade, and hotels and B&B’s to stay at overnight.
 Just come early and expect to walk a few blocks due to the lack of parking.
 Flagler Avenue is blocked off starting at 5:00 p.m. to accommodate the parade.
 Parking is a major issue, especially now that they have added parking meters in many of their public parking lots.